Edward Horsman

 Edward Horsman PC, PC (Ire) (8 February 1807 – 30 November 1876), was a British politician.

 Background and education

 Horsman was the son of William Horsman, a well-to-do gentleman of Stirling, Scotland, who died 22 March 1845, aged 86.
 His mother was Jane, third daughter of Sir John Dalrymple, 4th Baronet, and sister of the seventh and eighth Earls of Stair; she died in 1833.
 He entered Rugby School at Midsummer 1819, and afterwards proceeded to Trinity College, Cambridge, but did not take a degree.
-While at Cambridge he took part in three first-class cricket matches.
+While at Cambridge he took part in three cricket matches for the university.
 He was admitted an advocate of the Scottish bar in 1832, but did not long continue to practise his profession.

+Business

+In 1851 he purchased land in Malaysia from the East India Company on which he developed the Penang Sugar Estates.
+He himself remained in England and over the next ten years, as an absentee landowner, he became the largest plantation owner in the Province Wellesley.
+The enterprise was not successful, his losses were initially supported by his brother-in-law, Sir John William Ramsden, but in 1874 Horsman became bankrupt at which point Ramsden paid off the creditors and took title of the estates as part of the final settlement.